 State Approving Agency

-Congress determined that each State should create an agency to approve the programs within their borders and to determine in which programs it was appropriate for veterans to enroll, in order for them to utilize their VA educational benefits.
-The first State SAA's were formed for veterans after World War II.
-After a few years states realized that a National Association was needed and in 1948 it was formed.
+Congress determined that each state should create an agency to approve the programs within their borders and to determine which programs it was appropriate for veterans to enroll, in order for them to utilize their VA educational benefits.
+The first state SAA's were formed for veterans after World War II.
+Eventually states realized that a National Association was needed and in 1948 it was formed.

-The primary responsibility and focus of the SAA's continues to be the review, evaluation and approval of quality programs of education and training under State and Federal criteria.
+The primary responsibility and focus of the SAA continues to be the review, evaluation and approval of quality programs of education and training under State and Federal criteria.
 SAA's continue to conduct on-site supervisory visits to approved institutions and schools seeking approval.
-They continue to provide technical assistance to all interested parties and are engaged in outreach activities to foster the usage of the GI Bill.
+They continue to provide technical assistance to all interested parties and are engaged in outreach activities to foster the usage of the GI Bill®.
 Further, they continue to act as state liaison in assisting military installations to provide base personnel with quality educational offerings.
-Yet, while the fundamental role of the SAA has remained the same, the SAA's have grown with the changes in our society over the past fifty years.
-They have become advocates for quality education and training for Veterans and other eligible persons.
-They have become educational partners with the institutions themselves, facilitating even greater and more diverse educational opportunities for Veterans.
-They have become strong advocates for the usage of the GI Bill and have developed a working partnership with the Federal government, which other Federal agencies have tried to emulate.
+While the fundamental role of the SAA has remained the same, the SAA's have grown with the changes in our society over the past fifty years.
+They have become advocates for quality education and training for veterans and other eligible persons.
+They have become educational partners with the institutions themselves, facilitating even greater and more diverse educational opportunities for veterans.
+They have become strong advocates for the usage of the GI Bill® and have developed a working partnership with the federal government, which other federal agencies have tried to emulate.

-The programs that can be approved are found in institutions of higher learning (colleges and universities), non-degree institutions (vocational and technical schools), apprenticeship programs, other on-the-job training programs, and flight training schools.
+The programs that can be approved are found in institutions of higher learning (colleges and universities), non-degree institutions (vocational and technical colleges), apprenticeship programs, other on-the-job training programs, and flight training schools.
 Each state reviews the appropriateness of each program as to its own standards and laws in addition to VA rules and regulations along with any other applicable laws and/or regulations.
-Then it is either approved or disapproved; continuous supervision is required of approved programs.
+It is either approved or disapproved; continuous supervision is required of approved programs.

 The South Dakota State Approving Agency is located in Pierre with the Department of Veterans Affairs and it approves all programs.
 For information or assistance call (605) 773-3269 or 773-3648 (school programs) or 773-3565 (training programs).